Course details

 Support

 We offer extensive support to all of our apprentices – whatever their background or academic experience.
-This includes access to our peer support mentors and The Learning Hub, which gives tailored support for academic skills.
+This includes access to our Peer Support Champions and The Learning Hub, which gives tailored support for academic skills.

 Degree Apprenticeships are fully funded by the employer if their wage bill is over £3 million each year.
 The government will fund up to 95% of the apprenticeships course fees, up to the relevant funding gap, if the organisation has paid into the levy at least once during the financial year or if the organisation has spent all its levy.